Six Medals for Team USA at the 2025 ISSF World Cup Final

 Hinton described the experience as “do or die,” a format with no room to rebuild rhythm or recover from mistakes.
 He stayed sharp and left Doha with the kind of breakout win that elevates a career.

-By week’s end, two U.S. athletes—Vincent Hancock and Samantha Simonton—were also named ISSF Shotgun Athletes of the Year, adding an exclamation point to a performance already humming with momentum.
+At the 2025 ISSF World Cup Final opening ceremony, two U.S. athletes—Vincent Hancock and Samantha Simonton—were also named ISSF Shotgun Athletes of the Year, adding an exclamation point to the week.

 Sam Simonton & Vincent Hancock: 2025 ISSF Athlete of the Year